RadialDevGroup/ombudsman/ORGANIZATIONAL_STRUCTURE.md

 contact that Management is out of the office and the date when the person will be returning.
 Then send Management an email with the necessary contact information and a brief description of the sales lead.

-## Other issues
-If you are unable to contact the management persons listed in their respective departments, contact the most senior person on staff.